parker-t-jones/p0-person-201/README.md

     *Note:* For the last engagement points you should use the latitude and longitude (Note that latitude is positive north of the equator, negative south; longitude is negative west of the Prime/Greenwich Meridian and positive east.
 Durham, NC is (35.9956, -78.9002)) of where you last went to high school, You can use your real name or you can use a pseudonym.
-For the final parameter, you **should use the name of one your favorite 9th street eateries**.
+For the final parameter, you **should use the name of one of your favorite 9th street eateries**.
 It must be a restaurant from the [JSON file of restaurants](data/restaurants_ninth.json).